ianmorgan/corda-es/README.md

 There is a lengthy discussion on the [pros and cons](https://www.corda.net/blog/rationale-for-and-tradeoffs-in-adopting-a-utxo-style-model]) of this decision here.
-This is at the heart of the Corda programming model when implementing contracts, though not necessary at the heart of the ecoystem - a lot of functionality in Corda is there to "support" the contract and is actually not tightly coupled to the contract itself.
+This is at the heart of the Corda programming model when implementing contracts, though not necessary at the heart of the ecosystem - a lot of functionality in Corda is there to "support" the contract and is actually not tightly coupled to the contract itself.
 So in theory at least, if an alternative model has clear benefits over UTXO for some use cases, we should be able support both models on a common platform.